-How to Evaluate a Dacia 1300 Before Buying
+How to evaluate a Dacia 1300 before buying

 A detailed inspection guide for Romania's iconic classic.
 Learn what to check, common problems, and realistic restoration costs.